Vaseghi Research Lab

 Meet the PI

-Dr. Vaseghi is a cardiologist, clinical cardiac electrophysiologist, and Director of Clinical and Translational Research at the UCLA Cardiac Arrhythmia Center.
+Dr. Vaseghi is a cardiologist, clinical cardiac electrophysiologist, and physician scientist at the University of California, Los Angeles.
+She is a Professor of Medicine at UCLA and currently serves as the Vice Chair of the Research Committee of Heart Rhythm Society.
+She is the recipient of the NIH New Innovator Award.
 She obtained her MD from Stanford University and her PhD in Molecular, Cellular, and Integrative Physiology at UCLA.
-She is the principle investigator and co-investigator of several National Institute of Health funded studies evaluating the role of autonomic nervous system in heart rhythm disorders and the development and role of new neuromodulatory therapies as well as catheter ablation techniques to treat arrhythmias.
-She is the recipient of the NIH New Innovator Award.
-Her laboratory’s breadth of work ranges from small and large animal models to human mechanistic studies to study cardiac autonomic innervation.
+She is the principle investigator and co-investigator of several National Institute of Health funded studies evaluating the role of the autonomic nervous system in heart rhythm disorders and heart failure with a special interest in development of novel neuromodulatory therapies as well as catheter ablation techniques.
+Her laboratory’s breadth of work ranges from small and large animal models to human mechanistic studies to evaluate cardiac autonomic innervation, mechanisms of arrhythmias and heart failure, and sex differences underlying the presentation of cardiovascular disease.